02ship/oyster_card/README.md

 ### Specifications

+Let's create a new Journey class, it should be responsible for starting a journey, finishing a journey, calculating the fare of a journey, and returning whether or not the journey is complete.

-In order to know where I have been
+In order to be charged correctly
 As a customer
-I want to see all my previous trips
+I need a penalty charge deducted if I fail to touch in or out

 Write up a plan for how you will interact with your code and manually test in IRB.

- Store the list of journeys as an instance variable and expose it with an attribute reader - you will need to refactor the touch_out method to accept an exit station

- Use a hash to store one journey (set of an entry and exit stations)

- Write a test that checks that the card has an empty list of journeys by default

- Write a test that checks that touching in and out creates one journey Keep all code including tests DRY

- journey = entry_station, exit_station -> hash key entry => entry_station, exit => exit_station
+ Update your test suite to reflect a new Journey class

+ Create a new class Journey and move the functionality that relates  to a journey from Oystercard to Journey

+ Make sure all tests pass, all existing functionality is preserved

+ The #fare method should return the minimum fare (for the moment), or the penalty fare of 6 if there was either no entry station or no exit station.

+ Make sure the entire codebase is DRY

+ Make sure all methods are three lines or shorter